DevExpress/devextreme-react/README.md

 All DevExtreme components are able to manage their state internally, allowing you to avoid writing event handlers for every state update.

 ### <a name="getting-widget-instance"></a>Getting Widget Instance ###
 To interact with a component (e.g. to get and set options) you can use [DevExtreme Widgets API](http://js.devexpress.com/Documentation/ApiReference/).
-To get a widget instance, use the `wref` attribute, which takes a callback function that will be executed once the component mounted.
+To get a widget instance, use the `ref` attribute, which takes a callback function that receives the mounted DevExtreme Component as its argument, which in its turn has the `instance` property.

-If you want to specify the initial value for an option, but leave subsequent updates uncontrolled you should use property with the `default` prefix.

 ```jsx
 import React from 'react';